 In mid-December, we told you that the boost that Android Oreo needed to reach more terminals would still take a few months to arrive.
-The latest version of the green robot software has come with significant developments with respect to its predecessors, however, it seems that manufacturers are not yet quite clear when it comes to incorporate it into their tablets and smartphones and the number of terminals that incorporate it standard, it is still reduced.
+The latest version of the green robot software has come with significant developments with respect to its predecessors.
+However, it seems that manufacturers are not yet quite clear when it comes to incorporating it into their tablets and smartphones, and the number of terminals that incorporate it standard, is still reduced.

 Very slow growth

 From November to December 2017, the Android Oreo market share has increased by only 0.2%, from 0.5 to 0.7% as collected from GSMArena.

 As we will see below, this number is much lower than the Android ecosystem platforms that are used most today.
 In addition, it seems that the latest security measures added in recent times, ave is not had the expected positive impact.